saadpocalypse/Strange-Attractors/README.md

 ## Notes
 Some scripts are running over 100,000 iterations, the output might be slow depending on your system.

-All the folders have information for that particular strange attractor included.
+All the folders include information for that particular strange attractor.